pniyongabo/rocktalk/README.md

 - Chat database is stored in `chat_database.db` in the project root directory.
 This file is auto-generated with preset templates and necessary tables to meet the interface requirements.
 The database file can be deleted it at any time and it will be regenerated.
 - The database contents can be modified manually using any SQLite editing tool (e.g. SQLite3 Editor extension in VS Code).
 This can be useful for debugging application issues or just to see how your data is stored.
-- *Security Note: While file permissions restrict access to the current user (read/write only), the database file itself is not encrypted.
+- *Security Note: While default database file permissions restrict access to just the current user (read/write only), the database file itself is not encrypted.
 Exercise caution with sensitive information as the contents remain readable if the file is accessed.*

 ## Chat Templates